hchyang/PSiTE/example/README.md

 This folder contains two subfolders.
 - input
    This subfolder mainly contains data files and configration files used to run PSiTE.

 - scripts
-   This subfolder contains scripts used to analyze the results of PSiTE
+   This subfolder contains scripts used to analyze the results of PSiTE.